AVAuco/ucolaeodb/README.md

 ### Acknowledgments

 The initial version of this dataset was compiled by Rafael Fernandez during the development of his final project (IT degree) at the [University of Cordoba](http://www.uco.es/investiga/grupos/ava/node/42).
+Thanks to [RSKothari](https://github.com/RSKothari) for detecting the frames' mismatch and to [Isabel Jimenez](https://github.com/IsabelJimenez99) for fixing it.